lroche/karma-jasmine-bridge/README.md

 What is it ?
 -----
-This plugins allows to add support of APIs from Jasmine 1 into Jasmine 2 and Jasmine 3 environment.
+This plugins allows to add support of APIs from Jasmine 1 into Jasmine 2 or Jasmine 3 environment.

 List of API supported: